 Revenue Protection issues

 The Metering Provider shall not remove an asset if there is evidence of tampering or electricity theft.
-The Metering Provider must inform the existing Metering Provider and/or responsible person, and the metering installation shall remain as is until the responsible person has investigated.
-The new metering equipment can only be installed once the responsible person has given permission.
+The Metering Provider must inform the existing Metering Provider and/or metering coordinator, and the metering installation shall remain as is until the metering coordinator has investigated.
+The new metering equipment can only be installed once the metering coordinator has given permission.

+The Metering Provider must keep records of remote access passwords to the metering installation secure, and it must forward a copy of this password only to authorised parties under the rules.

+The Metering Provider must forward a copy of a password allowing local access and a copy of a password allowing remote access to metering installation, its services, and energy data to the Metering Coordinator, Metering Data Provider, and AEMO.

+4.27.4 The Metering Provider for small customer metering installation must have an appropriate security control management and associated infrastructure and communications systems for the purposes of preventing unauthorised local access or remote access to metering installations, services provided by metering installations and energy data held in metering installation.

 Safety